 January 6, 2020

 These records would shed light on whether DHS has in fact adopted a directive to target individuals, including US citizens, for additional screening based on their Iranian national origin.
 Because such a directive may itself be unlawful or could result in the widespread unlawful detention of Iranian-Americans, there is compelling public interest in the requested records.
-Given the urgent need for this information, CREW has requested that DHS expedite its request.
+Given the urgent need for this information, CREW has requested that DHS and CBP expedite these requests.